-Williamson Medical Center’s accredited cancer program offers a variety of cancer services, providing a multidisciplinary approach to the delivery of high quality community-oriented cancer care.
+Williamson Medical Center’s accredited cancer program offers a variety of cancer services, providing a multidisciplinary approach to the delivery of high quality community-centered cancer care.

-Williamson Medical Center provides patients with a broad range of diagnostic, treatment, preventative cancer care and supportive services.
-Every effort is made to meet each patient’s physical, emotional and spiritual needs, as close to home as possible.
-We accession more than 500 newly diagnosed cancer cases each year making us a designated, comprehensive community cancer program.
+Williamson Medical Center provides patients with a broad range of prevention, diagnostic, treatment, survivorship and supportive services.
+Our goal is to meet each patient’s physical, emotional and spiritual needs, close to home.
+Williamson Medical Center is a designated Comprehensive Community Cancer Center.

-At Williamson Medical Center, a multidisciplinary group of physicians, nurses and other cancer specialist work together to provide care for cancer patients.
-Williamson Medical Center’s oncology unit is staffed by chemotherapy certified nurses, many of whom hold a national certification in oncology from the Oncology Nursing Society.
+At Williamson Medical Center, we utilize a multidisciplinary approach to cancer care.
+This involves physicians across the cancer care continuum that collaborate on treatment options, current evidence based guidelines and clinical trial options.
+Examples of physicians involved in cancer care are our cancer surgeons, medical oncologists, hematologists, radiologists, and radiation oncologists.
+Williamson Medical Center’s Oncology Unit is staffed by chemotherapy certified nurses.
 Furthermore, our nurses are required to have annual ongoing education specific to oncology, reinforcing their commitment to staying up-to-date regarding the care of our patients.
-Williamson Medical Center has full-time medical and radiation oncologist on staff, with offices located in the community.
 Some key aspects of Williamson Medical Center’s commitment to the care of patients with cancer include:

 - Health promotion and disease prevention initiatives including cancer screenings, community and work-site seminars, education classes and support groups, much of which is offered free to the community.

-- A Cancer Registry to input and report all cancer cases diagnosed at WMC to the National Cancer Database.
-This helps medical and administrative staff to identify cancer disparities in our community and continuously manage and improve patient care and services more effectively.
+- A Cancer Registry to input and report all cancer cases diagnosed at our facility to the National Cancer Database.
+This enables medical and administrative staff to identify cancer disparities in our community and continuously manage and improve patient care and services more effectively.

-- A dedicated oncology navigator to guide patients and families starting at suspicious finding and throughout the continuum of care.
+- Dedicated oncology navigators to guide patients and families starting at suspicious finding and throughout the continuum of care.

 Accreditation with Commendations

 Accreditation is given only to those facilities that voluntarily commit to providing the highest level of quality cancer care and undergo a rigorous evaluation.
-Accreditation means area residents have access to a comprehensive program with a multidisciplinary approach to treatment.
-It also guarantees patients access to important components of treatment recommended by the Health and Medicine Division, National Cancer Comprehensive Network and American Society of Clinical Oncology.
+Accreditation means area residents have access to a comprehensive cancer program with a multidisciplinary approach to treatment.

-The American College of Surgeons Commission on Cancer is a consortium of professional organizations dedicated to improving survival rates and quality of life for cancer patients through standard-setting, prevention, research, education and the monitoring of comprehensive, quality care.
+The American College of Surgeons Commission on Cancer is a consortium of professional organizations dedicated to improving survival rates and quality of life for cancer patients through standard-setting, prevention, research, education and the monitoring of comprehensive and quality care